Mercedes-Benz: Robot cars

-In the 1980s Mercedes built the world's first robot car, together with the team of Professor Ernst Dickmanns at Bundeswehr University Munich.
+In the 1980s, Mercedes built the world's first robot car, together with the team of Professor Ernst Dickmanns at the University of the Bundeswehr Munich.
 Encouraged in part by Dickmanns' success, in 1987 the European Union's EUREKA programme initiated the Prometheus Project on autonomous vehicles, funded to the tune of nearly €800 million.
 In 1995 Dickmanns' re-engineered autonomous S-Class Mercedes took a long trip from Munich in Bavaria to Copenhagen in Denmark, and back.
 On highways, the robot achieved speeds exceeding 175 km/h (permissible in some areas of the German Autobahn).

 In October 2015, the company introduced the Vision Tokyo, a five-seat self-driving electric van powered by a hybrid hydrogen fuel-cell system.
 The super-sleek van is touted as "a chill-out zone in the midst of megacity traffic mayhem."

 Tuners

-Several companies, including Brabus, Renntech and Carlsson, have become car tuners (or modifiers) of Mercedes Benz models, in order to increase performance and/or luxury of a given model.
+Several companies, including Brabus, Renntech and Carlsson, have become car tuners (or modifiers) of Mercedes Benz models, to increase performance and/or luxury of a given model.
 AMG is Mercedes-Benz's in-house performance-tuning division, specialising in high-performance versions of most Mercedes-Benz cars.
 AMG engines are all hand-built, and each completed engine receives a tag with the signature of the engineer who built it.
 AMG has been wholly owned by Mercedes-Benz since 1999.
 The 2009 SLS AMG, a revival of the 300SL Gullwing, is the first car to be entirely developed by AMG.